 I am grateful to be able to share all of the things that delight and challenge me with my readers at Sixty and Me.
 Thank you for being a part of my gratitude practice and my life.

 How do you practice gratitude in your life?
 How do experience gratitude through your senses?
 What practices bring you the greatest sense of delight?
+What are your favorite gratitude practices?
 Please join in the conversation.